AmilaWeerasinghe/battleships/README.md

 7. Add logic to player turn
 8. Add logic to computer turn
 9. Integrate player turn and computer turn
+10. Add logic to check the scores
+11. Added conditions to determine the wins
+12. Updated styles to hide computer ships

 Tech stack